oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_registry_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Lifecycle states for registries in Data Connectivity Management Service CREATING - The resource is being created and may not be usable until the entire metadata is defined UPDATING - The resource is being updated and may not be usable until all changes are commited DELETING - The resource is being deleted and might require deep cleanup of children.
-ACTIVE   - The resource is valid and available for access INACTIVE - The resource might be incomplete in its definition or might have been made unavailable for administrative reasons DELETED  - The resource has been deleted and isn&#x27;t available FAILED   - The resource is in a failed state due to validation or other errors</div>
+                                            <div>Lifecycle states for registries in the Data Connectivity Management Service CREATING - The resource is being created and may not be usable until the entire metadata is defined.
+UPDATING - The resource is being updated and may not be usable until all changes are commited.
+DELETING - The resource is being deleted and might require deep cleanup of children.
+ACTIVE   - The resource is valid and available for access.
+INACTIVE - The resource might be incomplete in its definition or might have been made unavailable for administrative reasons.
+DELETED  - The resource has been deleted and isn&#x27;t available.
+FAILED   - The resource is in a failed state due to validation or other errors.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">CREATING</div>